Ahmedabdalnaser2010/wireframing/README.md

 5. **Cost Savings**: Changes are much cheaper to make in wireframes than in developed code.

 Example: A wireframe might reveal that a proposed navigation structure would require too many clicks to reach key features, allowing the team to simplify it before development begins.

+## Wireframing in Practice: A Real-World Scenario

+**Case Study: E-Commerce Checkout Flow**

+A design team created wireframes for a new e-commerce checkout process.
+During usability testing with the wireframes, they discovered:

+1. Users were confused by the placement of the "Continue Shopping" button next to the "Proceed to Payment" button
+2. The coupon code field was hard to find
+3. The progress indicator wasn't clear enough

+**Solutions Implemented:**
+1. Moved "Continue Shopping" to a less prominent position
+2. Made the coupon code field more visible
+3. Improved the progress indicator with clearer labels

+**Impact:**
+The final implementation saw a 20% reduction in cart abandonment and positive user feedback about the checkout experience.

+**Conclusion:**
+Wireframing played a crucial role in identifying usability issues early, when they were easy and inexpensive to fix.
+This resulted in a more user-friendly final product and better business outcomes.
+By focusing on structure and functionality first, the team was able to create an interface that met user needs effectively.